While it's easy to jump on the technology bandwagon based on perceived business benefits, not knowing or taking...

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-the time out to evaluate your existing business processes and to conduct fit-gap analysis will surely lead to missed business opportunities, false starts and higher costs.
+the time out to evaluate your existing business processes and to conduct a fit-gap analysis will surely lead to missed business opportunities, false starts and higher costs.
+As such, performing a fit-gap analysis of SAP products before you implement them can help prevent major headaches for your business down the road.

 When it comes to the expectations that business and IT teams have of each other, there has been a vicious cycle of expectation gaps.
 The business needs IT to propose solutions that meet the ever-changing sales and marketing needs of the company, such as using social media to effectively position their products to customers.
 The IT team, in turn, expects the business to extensively evaluate their existing business processes to help identify shortcomings and better enable the creation of a collaborative technology roadmap.
 Working together, these groups can use a fit-gap analysis to determine which areas of the business could use improvement, and the best technologies to help achieve that improvement.